Making the most of your finances this year

-While it can be easy to give up on that resolution before February comes around, it is possible to achieve your New Year’s resolution.
+As the calendar switches from one year to another, it’s a great opportunity to give yourself a mid financial year check-up.
+While it can be easy to give up on that resolution before February comes around, it is possible to achieve your New Year goals.

-Here are the most popular financial New Year’s resolutions and tips to accomplish them.
+These are some of the most popular financial New Year’s resolutions and tips to accomplish them:

 I will get out of debt

 Australians owe more than $38 billion in credit card debt alone.
 The total amount Australians owe is even larger if you add personal loans, mortgages and student loans to this amount.